DEVOTIONALS

 Yours.
 If I am to allow You to be more active in my life, I realize

-that I have to start becoming less selfish and self-centered.
+that I must start becoming less selfish and self-centered.
 Teach

 me the joy of doing things for others.
 Help me to be more sensitive